Toggle Point Symbols

 The café supplies coffee and cake and people sit in small groups.
 They are given a set of cards with questions on from a pack called Grave Talk.
 These cards contain questions such as: ‘What is your greatest achievement?’
 ‘What was your first experience of grief?
 People are simply asked to talk about these without the pressure to get a ‘right’ or ‘wrong’ answer.

-This café has now become part of the junior doctor training at the Trust and you can see this in action here:
+This café has now become part of the junior doctor training at the Trust and you can see more about the My Last Orders Cafe on Youtube.

 This is a service that we run at Furness General Hospital and the Royal Lancaster Infirmary.
 It is incredibly sad if you are in one moment excited about the thought of childbirth and the next stunned by a miscarriage or stillbirth.